mikehwagz/choozy/README.md

 # choozy

-choozy is a simple 232 byte utility that simplifies the selection of multiple dom nodes.
+choozy is a tiny 232 byte DOM utility that simplifies the selection of multiple elements

 ## Installation